-Enter the amount of interest deductions that are indirectly attributable to combined investment capital, or to income, gains, or losses from combined investment capital, computed below on Worksheet for Line 137, line N.
+Enter the amount of interest deductions that are indirectly attributable to combined investment capital, or to income, gains, or losses from combined investment capital, computed on Worksheet for Line 137, line N, below.

-If you completed the Line 4a Worksheet on page 6 of these instructions, skip lines A through I on the worksheet below and enter on line J the amount from the Worksheet for Line 4a, line J.
+If you completed the Worksheet for Line 4a on page 8 of these instructions, skip lines A through I on the worksheet below and enter on line J the amount from the Worksheet for Line 4a, line J.